-The Company made a profit for the financial year of £13,127,000 (2020: £17,623,000), which will be transferred to reserves.
+The profit for the year of £9,474,000 (2021: profit for the year of £13,127,000) will be transferred to reserves.
 The Directors are of the opinion that the current level of activity and the year end financial position are satisfactory and will remain so in the foreseeable future.